antoinemartin/PowerShell-Wsl-Alpine/README.md

 ## Rationale

-As a developer working mainly on Linux, I have the tendency to put everything in the same WSL, ending up with a distribution containing Go, Python, Terraform...
+As a developer working mainly on Linux, I have the tendency to put everything in the same WSL distribution, ending up with a distribution containing Go, Python, Terraform...

 This module is here to reduce the cost of spawning a new distrbution for development in order to have concerns more splitted.
+It is also a reminder of the congfiguration steps to have a working distribution.

 ## What it does